bhatti/api-mock-service/README.md

 ### Request Matching Parameters:

 The matching request parameters will be used to select the mock scenario to execute and you can use regular expressions to validate:

     - URL Query Parameters
     - URL Request Headers
     - Request Body

+### Example Request Parameters:

+The example request parameters show the contents captured from the record/play so that you can use and customize to define matching parameters.

+    - URL Query Parameters
+    - URL Request Headers
+    - Request Body